-One thing that is very important while (and for) travelling to another country is money.
+One thing that is a very important while (and for) travelling to another country is money.
 Figuring out how best to get foreign currency, or how much cash to carry while going abroad could be a confusing task.
-However, don't worry, this is the one stop solution for all your problems and confusions regarding currency exchange in Maldives.
+However, don't worry, this is the one-stop solution for all your problems and confusions regarding currency exchange in the Maldives.
 So, read on!

 Local Currency of Maldives